Developing new paths for cycling in the countryside

 - Byways Open to All Traffic (BOATs) are open to walkers, cyclists, horse riders, horse-drawn vehicles and motor vehicles (red waymarkings).

-A list of all recorded public rights of way is kept in each county or unitary council offices, and is called the 'definitive map'.
+The 'definitive map' shows all recorded public rights of way in an area, and is kept in each county or unitary council offices.
+Many are now available to view online.
 The maps were first drawn up in the 1950s, and authorities (except Inner London boroughs) have a duty to keep the map under continuous review (s53 Wildlife and Countryside Act 1981).

 Cyclists are usually most interested in the addition of bridleways and restricted byways.
 (The establishment of new BOATs has been severely curtailed by the Natural Environment and Rural Communities Act 2006).

 Expanding the rural path network for cycling

 At the moment, only about a fifth or so of the public rights of way network in England and Wales is available to cyclists.
 Access to land in Scotland is much more widespread, due to the Land Reform (Scotland) Act 2003, which gives the public (including cyclists) lawful access to most land and inland water there, provided they comply with the Outdoor Access Code.

 Cycling UK would like to see the Government in England adopt and adapt Scottish-style access laws, but in the meantime, there are a number of options for developing more countryside routes for cycling in England and Wales - some of them much better and more workable than others.

 - By statute (i.e. applying the law); or